Swipe

 - Estimating Level of Compliance: A progress chart can be used to measure the standard of safety at the workplace as far as there is a monitoring activity like workplace inspections and safety audits, which have scoring criteria to estimate a given score indicative of performance against the target of 100%.

-- Measuring HSE Key Performance Indicators: Progress charts are used to track the performance of HSE activities or processes within the management system against set targets to indicate the progress of activities against the targets towards the end of the year.
+- Measuring HSE Key Performance Indicators: Progress charts are used to track the performance of HSE activities or processes within the management system against set targets to indicate the progress towards the end of the year.
 HSE activities, or KPIs, include all types of leading indicators such as inspection, safety audits, risk assessment, training, and safety walkthroughs that ensure continual improvement of the management system.

 - Measuring Employee Competence: Employee competence can be measured and tracked using progress charts by ensuring that the system of tracking training, i.e., the training matrix, is able to estimate a score showing that the employee has carried out all training as planned to confirm their competence.
 Also, employee appraisal tools are able to estimate scores indicative of the competence of the fan employee, and this can be shown on progress charts.